mr-roboto11/mr-roboto11.github.io/README.md

-This is a blog project that utilizes CI/CD via Github Actions
+This is a blog project coded in HTML and CSS that utilizes CI/CD via Github Actions